xRipzch/TUI-Kanban/README.md

 ## Data Storage

-Tasks are automatically saved to:
+Projects and tasks are automatically saved to:
 ```
-~/.local/share/omarchy-kanban/board.json
+~/.config/tui-kanban/projects.json
 ```

+If you're migrating from an older version, your data will be automatically migrated from the old location.

 https://github.com/user-attachments/assets/7ce3be1e-343d-4f08-98af-0baf996e2fef